 Therapy sessions are offered regularly and treatment is planned with the patient to address the problems identified in order to help them to achieve their goals.
 This may include:

-Pain management: assessment of aggravating factors and advice for modifying activity levels using the principles of pacing, or modalities such as TENS or acupuncture.
+Assessment of aggravating factors and advice for modifying activity levels using the principles of pacing, or modalities such as TENS or acupuncture

-Functional transfers: are taught and practised with the Occupational Therapists to develop the skills necessary to optimise the ability to transfer in various situations.
-These skills are then developed into activities of daily living in order to produce optimum independence.
+Are taught and practised with the Occupational Therapists to develop the skills necessary to optimise the ability to transfer in various situations.
+These skills are then developed into activities of daily living in order to produce optimum independence

-Swimming: sessions are offered every Wednesday at the Aspire pool which is fully wheelchair accessible.
+Sessions are offered every Wednesday at the Aspire pool which is fully wheelchair accessible